dabeaz/curio/docs/reference.rst

-If you are going to repeatedly execute coroutines one after the other, it is more efficient to create a ``Kernel`` instance and submit them using its ``run()`` method.
+If you are going to repeatedly execute coroutines one after the other, it is more efficient to create a ``Kernel`` instance and submit them using the ``run()`` method.

 .. class:: Kernel(selector=None, debug=None, taskcls=Task):

-   Create runtime kernel.
+   Create a runtime kernel.
 The arguments are the same as described above for :func:`run()`.

 There is only one method that may be used on a :class:`Kernel` instance.

 .. method:: Kernel.run(corofunc=None, *args, shutdown=False)

-   Run *corofunc* and return its reself.
+   Run *corofunc* and return its result.
    *args* are the arguments given to *corofunc*.
 If *shutdown* is ``True``, the kernel cancels all remaining tasks and performs a clean shutdown upon return.
 Calling this method with *corofunc* set to ``None`` executes a single scheduling cycle of background tasks before returning immediately.
-Raises a ``RuntimeError`` called on an already running kernel or if an attempt is made to run more than one kernel in a thread.
+Raises a ``RuntimeError`` if called on an already running kernel or if an attempt is made to run more than one kernel in the same thread.

 A kernel is commonly used as a context manager.
 For example::